Get On The Case: Ethics Writing Competition

 How Do I Participate?

 Imagine and then write a scenario or story of 500 to 800-words that identifies a real world ethical dilemma or current ethical issue that may have special relevance to Michigan high school students.
 The scenario has to be original and never published.
 Include both background of the scenario, and several questions that pinpoint the ethics issues at play.
 Keep in mind: it's an ethics case, not a legal brief, medical history narrative or business presentation.
-For examples, check out the case archive for the National High School Ethics Bowl.
+For examples, check out the case archive for the National High School Ethics Bowl or the cases written last year by students.

 Cases can be written by individuals or by a team.
 If you write a collaborative case, all authors must be given credit for their contribution.
 You may be listed as an author on up to three cases.
 If we see your name on more than three, we will think you haven't read these guidelines and rules...and your submissions won't count.